sergejsha/knot/README.md

 Concise reactive state container library for Android applications.

-If you are looking for a coroutine based state machine library, you might want to look at [comachine](https://github.com/beworker/comachine).
+If you are looking for a coroutine based state machine library, you might want to look at my new [comachine](https://github.com/beworker/comachine) library.

 # Concept